-If you’re lucky you will see bears, deer, snakes, coyotes, bobcats, turkeys, grouse, hawks, vultures, and lots of small birds and mammals.
+No matter which route you choose, if you’re lucky you will see bears, deer, snakes, coyotes, bobcats, turkeys, grouse, hawks, vultures, and lots of small birds and mammals.
 In early July there are blueberries to feast on.
 In the warmer months keep your ears open for the endangered but locally abundant and impressively large timber rattlesnakes.
 They can be hard to see but they reliably warn you off with their rattle (if you’re playing music you may not hear them).
 Leave nothing but footprints and pick up trash you find if you can.
 Check yourself for ticks.